Looking for fun things to do in Hong Kong at night? Start your after dark plans by reading this list.

 Whether you are on the Kowloon side or Hong Kong Island side, there are numerous promenades for you to jog along and burn off the dinner you just had.
 Quarry Bay Promenade is one of our faves since it has a dog park where you can play with your dogs too.
 Kwun Tong Promenade is another great option if you want to lie on the comfy grass after jogging.
 Jam to these local bands’ songs to keep you motivated.

-You can even join the Midnight Runners group on Facebook if you need more motivation.
+You can even join a running club if you need extra motivation!

 5. Temple Street Night Market